putuwaw/movie-app/README.md

 ## Technology 👨‍💻
 MovieApp is created using:
-- [Java](https://www.java.com/en/) - Java is the main programming languange we used to develop this app.
+- [Java](https://www.java.com/) - Java is the main programming languange we used to develop this app.
 - [Apache Maven](https://maven.apache.org/) - Maven is a software project management and comprehension tool.
 - [Apache NetBeans](https://netbeans.apache.org/) - NetBeans is an integrated development environment for Java.
 - [MySQL](https://www.mysql.com/) - MySQL is an open-source relational database management system.

 ## Structure 📂
 ```
-idparser-frontend
+movie-app
 ├── .github
+├── db
 ├── docs
 ├── src
 ├── .gitignore